piratar/backup-scripts/README.md

 As all this data is very important, we need good automated backups.

 However, we don't want the backups to unduly weaken peoples' privacy or reduce the anonymity of elections.
-These scripts therefor implement a backup policy where the local admin only has access to the latest 24 hours worth of backups, but a "write only" historic copy is encrypted stored offsite.
+These scripts therefore implement a backup policy where the local admin only has access to the latest 24 hours worth of backups, but a "write only" historic copy is encrypted and stored off-site.

 ## Backup goals